Jewish exodus from the Muslim world: 1956 Suez Crisis

-Later
+1960s and 1970s

 In 1960, the American embassy in Cairo wrote of Egyptian Jews that: "There is definitely a strong desire among most Jews to emigrate, but this is prompted by the feeling that they have limited opportunity, or from fear for the future, rather than by any direct or present tangible mistreatment at the hands of the government."

 In 1967, Jews were detained and tortured, and Jewish homes were confiscated.
-Following the Six Day War, the community practically ceased to exist, with the exception of several dozens of elderly Jews.
+The vast majority of Jewish men without foreign passports were detained.
+Following the Six Day War, the community fell to 2,500 members and by the 1970s practically ceased to exist, with the exception of a few remaining families.
+As of 2015, an estimated 30 Jews remained in Egypt, most of them elderly.

 Yemen

 The Yemeni exodus began in 1881, seven months prior to the more well-known First Aliyah from Eastern Europe.
 The exodus came about as a result of European Jewish investment in the Mutasarrifate of Jerusalem, which created jobs for labouring Jews alongside local Muslim labour thereby providing an economic incentive for emigration.
 This was aided by the reestablishment of Ottoman control over the Yemen Vilayet allowing freedom of movement within the empire, and the opening of the Suez canal, which reduced the cost of travelling considerably.
 Between 1881 and 1948, 15,430 Jews had immigrated to Palestine legally.

 In 1942, prior to the formulation of the One Million Plan, David Ben-Gurion described his intentions with respect to such potential policy to a meeting of experts and Jewish leaders, stating that "It is a mark of great failure by Zionism that we have not yet eliminated the Yemen exile [diaspora]."

 If one includes Aden, there were about 63,000 Jews in Yemen in 1948.
-Today, there are about 200 left.
 In 1947, rioters killed at least 80 Jews in Aden, a British colony in southern Yemen.
 In 1948 the new Zaydi Imam Ahmad bin Yahya unexpectedly allowed his Jewish subjects to leave Yemen, and tens of thousands poured into Aden.
 The Israeli government's Operation Magic Carpet evacuated around 44,000 Jews from Yemen to Israel in 1949 and 1950.
 Emigration continued until 1962, when the civil war in Yemen broke out.
 A small community remained until 1976, though it has mostly immigrated from Yemen since.
 In March 2016, the Jewish population in Yemen was estimated to be about 50.